AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 **Figure 1**: The above diagram depicts (not to scale) the general design of the system to remove excess dissolved gas from influent water, as the above paragraph describes.

-At the start of the semester, the subteam considered two options for the design of the reactor itself [omit "itself"]: a fluidized bed reactor, and a vertical plate reactor.
-As of yet [So far], the subteam has focused its research on the fluidized bed reactor.
+At the start of the semester, the subteam considered two options for the design of the reactor: a fluidized bed reactor, and a vertical plate reactor.
+So far, the subteam has focused its research on the fluidized bed reactor.
 While technical details are more thoroughly discussed in the Literature Review section, the main attributes of the two options are as follows.

 A fluidized bed reactor consists of an enclosed reactor containing a suspension of particles, such as sand grains, in a fluid; they are kept in suspension by a particular flow rate directed upwards [(Department of Chemical Engineering, 2017)](http://ww2.che.ufl.edu/unit-ops-lab/experiments/FB/FB-manual.pdf).
 This flow is that of the influent water, entering the reactor from the bottom and flowing upwards toward an exit pipe.
 The suspended particles provide surfaces on which bubbles can form.
 The bubbles then rise from the reactor, leaving the sand particles behind.
 Figure 2 illustrates this design.